How can I make my website faster?

 How can I make my website load faster?

 In short, speed is vital, and the reward of high organic rankings and targeted traffic is reserved for fast websites.
-Those that lag behind will remain invisible online, but this issue can be fixed.
+The websites that are slow will be left behind, but no worries this issue can be fixed.

 How to measure site speed and what parameters should you pay attention to?